CP499ColoradoCollege/CCSGA-Comments/README.md

    WantedBy = multi-user.target
    ```

-   2. Create a file at /etc/systemd/system/ccsga-comments.service.d/override.conf with this single line: `After=mariadb`
+   2. Create a file at `/etc/systemd/system/ccsga-comments.service.d/override.conf` with this single line: `After=mariadb`
    3. Run the following commands:
+      1. `sudo systemctl daemon-reload` since you just modified the ccsga-comments unit file
-      1. `sudo systemctl start ccsga-comments` to start the ccsga-comments Gunicorn service
+      2. `sudo systemctl start ccsga-comments` to start the ccsga-comments Gunicorn service
-      2. `sudo systemctl enable ccsga-comments` so it starts automatically upon boot
+      3. `sudo systemctl enable ccsga-comments` so it starts automatically upon boot
-      3. `sudo systemctl status ccsga-comments` to make sure it’s working.
+      4. `sudo systemctl status ccsga-comments` to make sure it’s working.
 If not, `sudo journalctl --since “5 minutes ago”` (substitute whatever timeframe) is helpful
 6. Set up Nginx
    1. Execute the following commands to create copies of the key and certificate: